nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `listPersons [s/FIELD]`

-* Sorts the contacts by the specified field in **ascending** order. `FIELD` must take one the following values:
+* Sorts the contacts by the specified field in **ascending** order. `FIELD` must take one of the following values:
   * `n` or `N` sort by name ignoring case differences
   * `d` or `D` sort by date of birth
   * `g` or `G` sort by gender

 * It is optional to include the sorting prefix and field.
-If the sorting prefix and field to sort by are not included, no sorting is performed.
+If the sorting prefix and field are not included, no sorting is performed.
 * At most one field can be specified. i.e. Cannot specify 2nd or 3rd criteria to sort by.